 Accessing Email Accounts

 The most common problem?
-Generally, you’ll receive a text message with a code that allows you to login or authorise bank transactions — but even if you’ve got roaming enabled, SMS delivery is a lot less reliable when you’re overseas.
+Generally, you’ll receive a text message with a code that allows you to login or authorise bank transactions.
+Even if you’ve got roaming enabled, though, SMS delivery is a lot less reliable when you’re overseas.
 Sometimes, it just won’t work at all in the country you’re in.

 Reset Your Accounts Before You Leave

 Before you leave your home country, take a minute to log out of and back into all of your accounts, on any device you’ll take on your trip.
-Gmail and other service providers verify your device with Two-Factor Authentication once every 30 days, so logging in again resets this counter.
+Gmail and other service providers verify your device with 2FA once every 30 days, so logging in again resets this counter.

 Use Google Authenticator

 Download Google Authenticator or Authy.
 These apps generate a code for you to use when logging into your Google, Amazon, Facebook, Dropbox, and several other accounts.
-Simply set it up before you travel, and you’ll be able to access Two-Factor Authentication codes even when your phone has no cellular service.
+Simply set it up before you travel, and you’ll be able to access 2FA codes even when your phone has no cellular service.

 Set up a Travel Email